One of the true

 photos makes this the oldest current cacklecar.

-Don Maynard
+Don Maynard sands

-car.
-The Speed Sport roadster is thought to be the first drag
+The Speed Sport roadster is thought to be the first drag car

-car to ever use fiberglass in the body configuration.
+to ever use fiberglass in the body configuration.
 The entire

 nose was hand formed from a flowerprint fiberglass drapes...